Elizabeth Balfour, Countess of Balfour: Personal life

 In 1900, they moved to Woking, Surrey.
 They commissioned Lady Balfour's brother-in-law, Edwin Lutyens, to design a country house in Hook Heath, Woking.
 They hired Gertrude Jekyll to design the gardens.
 The Balfours moved in to the house, Fisher Hill, in 1901.
 They hosted many social and musical gatherings and parties at the house.

 Through her husband's social connections, she became associated with the elite social and intellectual group The Souls.
-She was a talented musician and became a close friend of the composer and suffragist Dame Ethel Smyth, who was also her neighbor.
+She was a talented musician and became a close friend of the composer and suffragist Dame Ethel Smyth, who was also her neighbour.

 Her husband succeeded his brother as Earl of Balfour in 1930, at which time she became the Countess of Balfour.

 Death and legacy

 Lady Balfour died of a perforated duodenal ulcer on 28 March 1942 at Fisher's Hill's cottage in Woking.

 Balfour road in Westfield is named after her.